nahuel11500/food_data_analysis/README.md

 Alternative Hypothesis (H1): Recipes with more calories receive lower ratings.
 This implies that there is a negative correlation between the number of calories in a recipe and its rating.

 Test Statistic: We chose the correlation coefficient as our test statistic because we are interested in the relationship between two numerical variables: 'calories' and 'rating'.
 The correlation coefficient quantifies the strength and direction of this relationship, making it an appropriate choice for our test statistic.
+We shoudn't take the absolute value because we are intersted in whether recipes with more calories receive lower ratings : it's a one-tailed test.

 Significance Level: We chose a significance level of 0.05 because this is the standard choice for significance level in many statistical tests.

 After running the hypothesis test, here are the values we obtain :

+<iframe src="assets/hypothesis_test.html" width=800 height=600 frameBorder=0></iframe>

 Observed correlation: -0.0013305173991796462
 P-value: 0.339